Additional Residential Units

 Development Charges

-Development charges are used by the city to pay for the capital costs infrastructure that supports new developments.
+Development charges are used by the City to pay for the capital costs infrastructure that supports new developments.
 To encourage the supply of smaller housing units, the Province of Ontario has exempted certain ARUs from development charges, subject to specific conditions.
 Learn more about development charges.

-Learn more about housing programs and services.
+Learn more about Community improvement and incentives

 Will an ARU affect my property taxes?

 Yes, your property taxes will increase when you create an ARU.
-General information regarding assessment and property taxes is provided by the Municipal Property Assessment Corporation (MPAC)
+General information regarding assessment and property taxes is provided by the Municipal Property Assessment Corporation (MPAC).

 How do I connect to water, sewer, electricity, gas, etc.?